 Before beginning a Faucet Repair project, you should first understand how a water faucet works.
 The first step is to remove the faucet’s stem and seat.
 If the seat has become damaged, it is important to sand it and replace it.
 Then, you can remove the handle, escutcheon cap, disk cylinder, and neoprene seals.
 Use distilled white vinegar or a soft scouring pad to clean the cylinder openings.

 A faucet that is leaking might be caused by several factors, but luckily, a leak is a fairly easy repair.
 This option is less expensive than many other solutions and can save you a considerable amount of money on your water bill.
-Leaky faucets are a common plumbing problem, but Spring TX Plumber can identify the root cause and make an accurate diagnosis.
+Leaky faucets are a common plumbing problem, but a plumber can identify the root cause and make an accurate diagnosis.
 Don’t try to make a DIY repair unless you’re sure you’re doing it right, as you could end up doing more harm than good.

 Remove the faucet handle with a Phillips head or Allen key.
 If there is a decorative cap covering the screw, use a flat-head screwdriver or utility knife to remove it.
 Once the handle has been removed, you should carefully remove the screw.
 Next, unscrew the valve stem assembly by screwing it counterclockwise with pliers.
 Alternatively, you can simply use a spanner wrench to remove the stem washer from the faucet handle.